 “PAINT is the cheapest and fastest way to achieve a fresh look for any space,” says Kevin Skelly of Cloverdale Paint.
 Pick a palette by pulling colours from artwork or family heirlooms.
 But when choosing neutrals, beware of undertones like pink, green and blue: “Those colours will really jump out when the paint is on the wall.”

-Members save 30% on regular-price paint, plus 10% on brushes, rollers and more at Cloverdale Paint
+Members save 25% on paint products and 10% on accessories at Cloverdale Paint